Skip to main content

 Skiing in Courmayeur

-Courmayeur, although not strictly part of the Chamonix valley, is included on the Mont Blanc Unlimited lift pass and is easily accessible from Chamonix through the Mont Blanc Tunnel (journey time 30 minutes).
+Although it's not strictly part of the Chamonix valley, Cormayeur is included on the Mont Blanc Unlimited lift pass.
+It's easily accessible from Chamonix through the Mont Blanc Tunnel (journey time 30 minutes).

 Read more in our detailed guide to the Courmayeur Ski Area.